Louisiana Woman Blog

 Hello, glad you stopped by!

+Let me be your go-to guide for what to cook (especially with Cajun & Southern ingredients).
+I recreate nostalgic, old-fashioned Cajun dishes - the kind mamas and grandmas used to make.
 I'm doing my best to represent the culture authentically and keep it alive for generations to come, and it all started with my Mama's gumbo recipe!

-You'll not only find recipes for gumbo but for jambalaya, étouffée, my great-grandma's croquesignoles (French donuts), and more; along with a few stories about growing up in Acadiana.
-Not all of the foods are from Cajun cuisine so there's something delicious for everyone.
-I also have a fancy for kitchen gadgets, trendy eats, hints for better cooking, and great Louisiana products.
+You'll find dishes from authentic Cajun Cuisine, such as gumbo, jambalaya, étouffée, my great-grandma's croquesignoles (French donuts), seafood recipes, and more, along with a few stories about growing up in Acadiana.
+You'll also get recipes from classic down-home Southern cooking.
+Not all of the foods are from Cajun cuisine, so there's something delicious for everyone.

 My Story